-- Common pipistrelle; and, - Soprano pipistrelle. - 4.8.2 Overall bat activity recorded has been very low, with little activity recorded during automated surveys and no bats recorded during the walked transect surveys. - 4.8.3 Habitat structure within the Proposed Development was considered to be generally poor for bats, with the open nature of the landscape lacking suitable foraging and commuting features.
-Moorland and heathland habitats are typically poor for bats (JNCC, 20013) but wetter areas and particularly under the shelter of plantation forestry can provide some foraging opportunities.
-Nearby forestry and more sheltered valleys are likely to provide higher value habitat features for bats in the local landscape. - 4.8.4 No favoured foraging areas or commuting routes were identified and it is considered unlikely that the habitats within the Proposed Development are important for local bat populations.
+- 4.8.1 Analysis of data recorded during bat automated and manual activity surveys identified calls with the characteristics of common and soprano pipistrelle, species considered to be at high risk of collision impacts from wind turbine developments and medium population impacts (SNH, 2019). - 4.8.2 Overall bat activity recorded has been very low, with little activity recorded during automated surveys and no bats recorded during the walked transect surveys. - 4.8.3 Habitat structure within the Site was considered to be generally poor for bats, with the open nature of the landscape lacking suitable foraging and commuting features.
+Moorland and heathland habitats are typically poor for bats (JNCC, 20012) but wetter areas and particularly under the shelter of plantation forestry can provide some foraging opportunities.
+Nearby forestry and more sheltered valleys are likely to provide higher value habitat features for bats in the local landscape. - 4.8.4 No favoured foraging areas or commuting routes were identified and it is considered unlikely that the habitats within the Site are important for local bat populations. - 4.8.5 With reference to more recent NatureScot guidance (SNH, 2019), the habitats within the Site would best align with the description for a Low Habitat Risk Site.
+The number of turbines would best align with a Small Project Size.
+Overall the Site Risk Level (Stage 1), in accordance with Table 3a of the guidance is determined to be a Low Risk Site (1). - 4.8.6 Although Ecobat analysis has not been undertaken in recognition of the age of data (pre-dating the guidance), due to the low levels of bat activity recorded the Overall Site Assessment (Stage 2) is unlikely to be greater than Low.